jinzaizhichi/dev/wiki/Complex-Analysis-in-a-Nutshell.md

 ### Type III (essential)

-Def: neigher of the other two
+Def: neither of the other two

 #### example